Group representation constituency: Number and boundaries of electoral divisions

-Since 1954, a year ahead of the 1955 general election, an Electoral Boundaries Review Committee (EBRC) has been appointed to advise the executive on the number and geographical division of electoral divisions.
-Even though neither the Constitution nor any law requires this to be done, the Prime Minister has continued to do so from Singapore's independence in 1965.
+Since 1954, a year ahead of the 1955 general election, the Electoral Boundaries Review Committee (EBRC) has been appointed to advise the executive on the number and geographical division of electoral divisions.
+Even though neither the Constitution nor any law requires this to be done, the prime minister has continued to do so from Singapore's independence in 1965.
 This is generally done just before a general election to review the boundaries of electoral divisions and recommend changes.
 In recent decades, the Committee has been chaired by the Cabinet Secretary and has had four other members who are senior public servants.
-In the EBRC appointed before the general election of 2006, these were the head of the Elections Department, the Chief Executive Officer of the Singapore Land Authority, the Deputy CEO of the Housing and Development Board and the Acting Chief Statistician.
+In the EBRC appointed before the general election of 2006, these were the head of the Elections Department, the chief executive officer of the Singapore Land Authority, the Deputy CEO of the Housing and Development Board and the Acting Chief Statistician.
 Since the Committee is only convened shortly before general elections, the preparatory work for boundary delimitation is done by its secretariat the Elections Department, which is a division of the Prime Minister's Office.

-The EBRC's terms of reference are issued by the Prime Minister, and are not embodied in legislation.
+The EBRC's terms of reference are issued by the prime minister, and are not embodied in legislation.
 In giving recommendations for boundary changes over the years, the Committee has considered various factors, including using hill ridges, rivers and roads as boundaries rather than arbitrarily drawn lines; and the need for electoral divisions to have approximately equal numbers of voters so that electors' votes carry the same weight regardless of where they cast their ballots.
-In 1963, the EBRC adopted a rule allowing the numbers of voters in divisions to differ by no more than 20%.
-The permitted deviation was increased to 30% in 1980.
-It is up to the Cabinet to decide whether or not to accept the Committee's recommendations.
+In 1963, the EBRC adopted a rule allowing the numbers of voters in divisions to differ by no more than 20%, before increasing to 30% in 1980.
+It is the Cabinet's discretion to accept the Committee's recommendations.